jjking2019/github-ideas/docx_md_converter_scripts.md

    Mac
    (/Users/Manatee/Document/mymswordfile.docx)

-1. Fill in path for local git repo
-   (presumes you have 'cloned' Dev Repo)
+1. Fill in path for local git repo directory/folder (presumes you have 'cloned' Dev Repo)

-   C:\Users\gitrepos\AppDev
-   /Users/gitrepos/AppDev
+   C:\Users\gitrepos\appDev
+   /Users/gitrepos/appDev

+   You may change the name of the .md document created, defaults to .docx name

+   "README" in example creates a "README.md" file (default GitHub display page)

   ![](images/PythonScriptFormFilled_v2.png)